ivanalert/ZCompressor-Qt/README.md

 int inf(QIODevice *src, QIODevice *dest, ZCompressor::CompressFormat format) - decompress data from src to dest at a time, with certain compress format.

-Building on linux for static library and cli program:
+Building on linux:
 Install zlib dev package.
 In Ubuntu zlib1g-dev. mkdir build cd build cmake -DCMAKE_BUILD_TYPE=Release ../ make

+cli program will be in bin folder, libraries will be in lib folder.